PTSD: National Center for PTSD

 An emotional support animal is a pet that helps an owner with a mental health condition.
 Emotional support dogs help owners feel better by giving friendship and companionship.
 These dogs are also called comfort dogs or support dogs.

 An emotional support dog does not need special training.
-Generally, a regular pet can be an emotional support dog if a mental health provider writes a letter saying that the owner has a mental health condition or disability and needs the dog's help for his or her health or treatment.
+Generally, a regular pet can be an emotional support dog if a mental health provider writes a letter saying that the owner has a mental health condition or disability and needs the dog's help for his or her emotional support.

 In most states, emotional support dogs do not have special permission to go to all public places like service dogs do.
 But, emotional support dogs are sometimes allowed special consideration.
 For example, the owner may be able to get permission to have an emotional support pet in a house or apartment that does not normally allow dogs.
 Or, the owner may be able to get permission to fly on a plane together with the dog.

 To get special permissions, the dog owner needs to show a provider's letter to the landlord or airline.
 Sometimes, the landlord or airline will also want to see information about the provider, such as a copy of their professional license.

 What do I need to know about dogs and PTSD?